jacblo/yuda_assembly/website/README.md

 To get started with yuda_assembly, follow these steps:

 1. Clone the repository
-2. Navigate to the project directory: `cd yuda_assembly`
+2. Navigate to the project directory: `cd yuda_assembly` (don't cd into website, it's used as a module)
-3. Install the dependencies: `pipenv install -r requirements.txt`
+3. Install the dependencies: `pipenv install`
-4. Start the development server: `flask run --app website --port XXXX`
+4. Start the development server: `flask --app website run --port XXXX --`

 ## Features